top of page

-LAIRDS
+LAIRDS OF WHALSAY

 Da New Haa

-Over the next few decades the once grand manor house stood unused and neglected, eventually falling into a derelict state by the 1950’s.
-In the early 1960s it was decided that Symbister House would be covered into a school, during the conversion, the wings were extended and given flat roofing to accommodate two extra rooms, and due to the uninspiring architecture of the time, much of the old characteristics of the Georgian building were lost.
+For several decades the once-magnificent manor house stood unused and neglected, falling into a derelict state by the 1950’s.
+In the early 1960s it was decided that Symbister House would be converted into a school.
+During the conversion, the wings were extended and given flat roofing to accommodate two extra rooms, and due to the uninspiring architecture of the time, much of the old characteristics of the Georgian building were lost.
 In 1964 Symbister House Junior High School was opened.
-After the new nursery and primary school were built in 1993, the building became the Secondary School and has since undergone extensive, and expensive, refurbishment.
+A separate nursery and primary school were built in 1993, and the building became the Secondary School with extensive refurbishment.
 The buildings were completely gutted, interiors at all levels taken back to the original granite, and the wings put back to having peaked, slate covered roofs.
-The "midden court" area at the rear of the main building is not used by the school.
-In early 2000s, the Whalsay History Group acquired the 'Farmer's House' of the midden court and renovations began, with much care to keep original features of the building

 .